SaganSat-EA/External-Watchdog-OBDH/CONTRIBUTING.md

 # Contribute

-REPO_NAME is under active development, and contributions are more than welcome!
+External-Watchdog-OBHD is under active development, and contributions are more than welcome!

 1. Check for open issues or open a fresh issue to start a discussion